celmi001xamk/memory-games/README.md

 ### Memory Cards

 Click on the cards to show them.
-If you find a match in consecutive click the cards remain visible.
+If you find a match in consecutive clicks the cards remain visible.
 If no match, cards will be hidden again.
 Try to remember where everything was to save on clicks!

 ### Game 3